 Ignoring these symptoms carries serious consequences.
 Coolant conducting electricity through the stator windings accelerates insulation breakdown, and what starts as a repairable seal failure can progress to complete motor winding failure.
 At that point, the drive unit isn’t salvageable through conventional repair.

 Understanding why LDU rotor seals fail is also relevant here: the original drive unit seal design proved insufficient under real-world thermal cycling, which is why Tesla later introduced the Tesla LDU Revision U with an improved sealing architecture.
-However, millions of vehicles with the original design remain in operation, and the specific model years most affected tell an important story about where the vulnerability lies.
+However, millions of vehicles with the original design remain in operation—and the specific model years most affected tell an important story about where the vulnerability lies.
+More insights on the Tesla LDU Revision U can be found here.

 Affected Tesla Models and Years

-Not every Tesla with an LDU faces equal exposure to coolant ingress problem issue problem issue, model year and manufacturing generation play a significant role in determining vulnerability.
+Not every Tesla with an LDU faces equal exposure to coolant ingress—model year and manufacturing generation play a significant role in determining vulnerability.
 Understanding where your vehicle falls in this timeline is a critical step toward knowing how urgently to act.

 Which Models Are Most at Risk

 Tesla Model S vehicles built between 2012 and 2016 carry the highest risk.
-These early production units featured a rotor seal design that proved less durable under sustained thermal cycling, the repeated heating and cooling that occurs during normal driving.
+These early production units featured a rotor seal design that proved less durable under sustained thermal cycling—the repeated heating and cooling that occurs during normal driving.
 Tesla Model X vehicles from 2016 through 2020 share the same LDU architecture and are equally susceptible.
-Owners researching coolant ingress problem issue problem issue in the Tesla LDU on forums and communities consistently report that first- and second-generation units are disproportionately represented in failure cases.
+Owners researching coolant ingress on forums and communities consistently report that first- and second-generation units are disproportionately represented in failure cases.

 Early Model S and Model X owners face a compounding problem: aging seals combined with out-of-warranty status, making it essential to understand both the failure pattern and the repair options available.
 If your vehicle also shows battery-related warnings alongside drivetrain concerns, reviewing common signs of HV system stress can help you prioritize diagnosis accurately.

-For any owner wondering how to fix LDU coolant leak issue issues, the answer starts with recognizing which generation of hardware you’re dealing with, because the repair pathway differs.
+For any owner wondering how to fix LDU coolant leak issues, the answer starts with recognizing which generation of hardware you’re dealing with—because the repair pathway differs.
 That’s exactly where the next consideration becomes critical.

 Solutions: Repair and Prevention Strategies